 We are pleased to offer a variety of opportunities to enrich your spiritual life.
 Find something which interests you and give it a try!

-Rev. Munz leads a series of classes for those interested in learning more about the Episcopal Church.
+Classes for those interested in learning more about the Episcopal Church.
 Topics include history of the church, the Book of Common Prayer, and social policies.
 The classes can be a preparation for confirmation, reception to the Episcopal Church, or a “refresher”.
-For more information, please contact Rev. Munz or the church office at 413-584-1757.
+For more information, please contact the church office at 413-584-1757.

 Men’s Bible Study

 St. John’s men meet each week in the parlor for fellowship, bagels, coffee and juice.
 The format is a wide-open seminar with gentle moderation by our friend and convener Don Robinson.
 We generally study one book at a time, alternating between the Old and New Testaments.
 Occasionally we select a relevant non-Biblical text.
 We differ, agree, and sometimes bond in our bewilderment, all in a spirit of frankness, forgiveness, and fellowship.
 All men of the parish and male friends from beyond are welcome.

 This small group meets before the Wednesday Holy Eucharist to meditate on scripture.

 Wednesday (except the first Wednesday of the month), Potluck dinner at 6 p.m., Lesson 7-8 p.m.